datacommonsorg/data/scripts/covid19indiaORG/README.md

 This dataset includes the total number of tests performed for each region for a specific date.

-The entire dataset is broken down into:

-#### State

-Each State is further broken down into District.
+The entire dataset is broken down into State and each State is further broken down into District.

 ## Import Artifacts